Background + Process of Creating the Division-Hawthorne Main Street Design Guidelines

-The design guidelines are proposed for Division from 11th-60th, consistent with the 2006 adopted Division Green Street/Main Street Plan.
-Purpose and goals of the Design Guidelines are to enhance building and street design and clarify community goals and priorities for new development (see detailed goals and priorities listed below).
+Purpose and goals of the Design Guidelines are to enhance building and street design and clarify community goals and priorities for new development (see further detailed goals and priorities listed below).

-- Division Design Committee: Draft approved with a recommendation for broader neighborhood adoption in May 2016
+- Division Design Committee: Recommended Guidelines Draft Approved with a recommendation for broader neighborhood adoption in May 2016

-- South Tabor Neighborhood Association (STNA): Provisionally adopted the Division Design Guidelines in June 2016 (with a request they extend to 81st or 82nd); Adopted 2018 guidelines Summer 2018
+- Adopted by South Tabor Neighborhood Association (STNA): Provisionally adopted the Division Design Guidelines in June 2016 (with a request they extend to 81st or 82nd); Adopted 2018 guidelines Summer 2018

 - Mount Tabor Neighborhood Association (MTNA): Provisionally adopted the Division Design Guidelines in July 2016 (with a request they extend to 81st or 82nd) View MTNA Comments & Proposed Edits.
 We have requested agenda time for adoption consideration.

-- Division Clinton Business Association (DCBA): Provisionally adopted with unanimous support on August 16th 2016.
+- Adopted by Division Clinton Business Association (DCBA): Provisionally adopted with unanimous support on August 16th 2016.
 Adopted the 2018 draft Summer 2018.

 How was the Community Involved?
 With support from neighborhood and business associations, a Division Design Committee with appointed and elected community community representatives, a Division Design Task Force, design consultants (Urbsworks & Design+Culture Lab), as well as many volunteers have collaborated together to create design guidelines.
 The community has been closely involved through extensive surveys and outreach events, design committees, as well as through the seven participating SE neighborhood organizations on the Design Committee .
-Additionally, community members have been encouraged to attend the open design committee monthly meetings held monthly at SE Uplift between March 2014 and May 2016.
+Additionally, all community members were encouraged to attend the open design committee monthly meetings held monthly at SE Uplift between March 2014 and May 2016.
 Continuing for several years after the project extensive outreach, surveys, public workshops and events were held, a list serve of 300 people was developed.
 See #2 under “Overview of the Process for Creating the Design Guidelines” for more detail.
 Also see the Final Draft Guidelines page for further detail on the final process for community adoption of the 2018 draft and the “Adoption Status of the Design Guidelines” below for further details on process and extensive engagement.